ahkim76/powerlifting-performance-tracker/README.md

 ## Introduction
 The Powerlifting Performance Tracker is a desktop application written in Java designed to help powerlifters track their progress, record lifts, calculate one rep max, and prepare for meets.
-This project features a comprehensive graphical user interface (GUI) built with JavaFX and FXML files, providing a seamless and interactive user experience.
+This project features a comprehensive graphical user interface (GUI) built with JavaFX, alongside a database of user information implemented with SQLite, providing a seamless and interactive user experience.
 Once completed, a package will be available to download and use.

 ## Features